How Much Does Roof Replacement Cost?

 On average, labor will cost between $150 and $300 per roofing square ($1.50 to $3 per square foot), contingent on the style, pitch, and accessibility of the roof.
 The labor cost will comprise approximately 60 percent of the total project cost, so don’t be surprised by this.
 In most towns and cities, homeowners need a permit to replace a roof so that the town inspectors can make sure that the new roof meets local code and is safely installed.
 Permit costs vary but are not negotiable or optional.
 Check your contract: Your professional roofer may be able to pull the permits for you and include the cost in your total, or you may need to go to the town offices yourself to request and pay for the permit and schedule the inspection.

 While a new roof can sometimes be placed on top of an existing layer, if the current roof is badly damaged, structurally unsound, or already layered, you’ll need to pay for the old roof to be removed and disposed of.
 The cost for this varies based on the material of the current roof.
-The average cost is $1 to $5 per square foot or $40 to $80 per hour.
-Should the contractor discover old or rotted timbers, the replacement cost for those can run between $1,000 and $10,000.
+The average cost is $1 to $5 per square foot or an average of $1,000 to $1,500.
+Should the contractor discover old or rotted timbers, the replacement cost for those can run between $400 and $2,000.
 Removal of some roofing materials, such as asphalt shingles, can be a DIY job.
 Still, it’s difficult to work while balancing on a sloped roof, and the savings may not be worth the risk, as removal is often bundled into the cost of the replacement.

 Additional Costs and Considerations